 Top recommended culinary safari destinations in Africa

-A place of mystery and magic, and absolute heaven for food lovers, the diverse country of Morocco calls out the contemporary nomad to follow in the century-old footsteps of travelers and traders.
+A place of mystery and magic, and absolute heaven for a culinary safari, the diverse country of Morocco calls out the contemporary nomad to follow in the century-old footsteps of travelers and traders.
 Rich in flavours and a literal feast for the senses, the gateway to Africa boasts an enchanting mix of Arabic, Andalusian, Berber and Mediterranean cuisines, with a hint of Sub-Saharan and European influences.
 Expect to be surprised by intriguing and unusual mouthwatering flavour combinations like salty sardines with chilli, cumin and coriander, and juicy tender chicken tagine, spiced up with preserved lemons and tart olives.
 To get to the core of this mouthwatering cuisine an exploration of the diverse street food scene is a must, with an array of medinas boasting some of the finest hole-in-the-wall eateries that embody the country’s exotic flavours.

 Mozambique’s palm-lined beaches, remote islands, and untamed national parks offer the perfect experience of barefoot luxury.
 It is also a foodie’s paradise with delicious cuisine deeply influenced by Portuguese flavours which date back to 1498 when famous Portuguese explorer, Vasco Da Gama, touched down on Mozambique’s shores.
 The cuisine is characterized by flavours such as lemon, chilli, coconut, garlic and cashews, all of which are used liberally in recipes that often contain fresh seafood from the country’s bountiful coastline.
 Peri-peri, or piri-piri, is undoubtedly the country’s most iconic flavours – packed with fiery chilli, paprika, garlic, lemon juice and vinegar, it usually accompanies grilled chicken or prawns.
 Cashew nuts are a staple, as are exotic tropical fruits like papaya and mango, which are very easy to come by.